Iran says will hit region’s energy sites if US, Israel target power plants

 Iran has also retaliated with drone and missile strikes targeting Israel, along with Jordan, Iraq, and several Gulf countries, which it says are targeting “US military assets”, causing casualties and damage to infrastructure while disrupting global markets and aviation.

-But the latest developments signal the war in the Middle East, now in its fourth week, could be moving in a dangerous new direction.
+But the latest developments signal the war in the Middle East, now in its fourth week, could be moving in a dangerous new direction barely a day after Trump talked about “winding down” the war.

 Israeli Prime Minister Benjamin Netanyahu on Sunday called on world leaders to join the US-Israel war on Iran.